WesselSmit/datocms-migration-workflow/README.md

 Now it is time to commit everything to git and push it to your remote repository.
 There you can create a pull request and leave your faith in the hands of a reviewer who now can also review the changes you made to the cms structure.

+## Roadmap
+Things I would like to add in the future:
+- Currently the dev is responsible for making sure there is a `migrations/.gitkeep` directory, this should be taken care of automatically in either a post-install script or a check before the npm/bin scripts are executed.
+- Currently the migrations directory and the migration modelApiKey are hardcoded in the codebase, devs should be able to create a `datocms.config.json` file in the root of their project and the migrations directory and the migration modelApiKey in that file should be used instead.